SmartTokenLabs/WaterfallRPC/README.md

 ## Features

+- Compatibility with EthersJS and Viem
+- Can be used for web based wallets
 - Automatically fetches and caches RPC endpoints from Chainlist
 - Implements a waterfall fallback mechanism for reliable RPC access
 - Supports all Ethereum networks listed on Chainlist